JUNIOR GREAT BOOKS - ages 6 to 12

 7. Be on time and bring your book to every meeting.

-The reading lists for our discussions are available below:
+The reading lists for our discussions in 2017-18 are available below:

 Suggested literature for primary and elementary children: